StatsInImaging/statsinimaging.github.io/_posts/2023-08-04-si-vwg-august-solicitation.md

 ---
 layout: post
-title: The SI Virtual Working Group is looking for an August speaker.
+title: The SI Virtual Working Group is looking for an August speaker
 date: 2023-08-04 18:01
 categories: SI
 ---